pontem-network/aptos-snap/packages/adapter/README.md

 ```

 After snap installation, this function returns `MetamaskFilecoinSnap` object that can be used to retrieve snap API.
-An example of initializing Filecoin snap and invoking snap API is shown below.
+An example of initializing Aptos snap and invoking snap API is shown below.

 ```typescript
 // install snap and fetch API